Why should I track?

 Your overnight body temperature called Basal body temperature (BBT) is your body’s temperature fully at rest, the lowest temperature of each day.
 It can give you clues about whether you are in the follicular phase or the luteal phase, whether you have ovulated and when your period may start.

-A device that tracks your nightly temperature can tell you when you’ve ovulated.
-Nina uses an Oura Ring and can see her temperature rise after ovulation.
-It rises for about 11-14 days (luteal phase).
-The first morning when she sees her temperature has dropped overnight, her period begins within 24 hours.
+A wearable device that tracks your nightly temperature can tell you when you’ve ovulated.
+Nina has used an Oura Ring for many years and when her cycles were coming monthly, she could see her temperature rise after ovulation.
+It would rise for 11-14 days (luteal phase).
+The first morning when she saw that her temperature had dropped overnight, her period would begin within 24 hours.

 Cycle length: The number of days between Day 1 of one cycle and Day 1 of the next.